-You've done the reading and listened to the podcasts.
+You've done the reading, listened to the podcasts, downloaded the freebies.

 If any of these sound familiar, you're in the right place.